 The blocks of flooded grassland occur north of the main flow of the Orinoco River, along the Boca Grande and San Juan Rivers, and within the alluvial fan of the Orinoco (Amacuro) delta.

 The core portion of the Orinoco wetlands ecoregion occurs near Tucupita, along the Manamo River, which diverges from the Orinoco near Barrancas to form the western edge of the delta.
-The next largest patch occurs along the Canal Macarao.
+The next largest patch occurs along the Macarao Canal.
 Others patches occur along the coast, between the mangrove and swamp forests.

-The Orinoco wetlands are both globally important and a critical habitat to a number of endangered species.
-Despite its importance, relatively little is know about the region.
+The Orinoco wetlands are both globally important and critical habitats for a number of endangered species.
+Despite its importance, relatively little is known about the region.

 Floodplains of large rivers, such as the Orinoco, are among the most productive ecosystems.
 Very little research has been conducted in the wetlands of the Orinoco Delta (Delta Amacuro) and species compositions are doubtlessly influenced by the surrounding terra firma moist forests, swamp forests and mangroves.

-Climate in this region is tropical and wet.
+The climate in this region is tropical and wet.
 Precipitation varies throughout the region and fluctuates between 1,000 and 2,000 mm annually.
-Rainfall is irregular and the wet season begins in April/May and usually last through December with a brief pause in July.
+Rainfall is irregular and the wet season begins in April/May and usually lasts through December with a brief pause in July.